The Einstellung Effect: Why Experts Lack Creativity And Problem Solving Skills

 Part of the answer lies in what cognitive psychologists call a ‘set’.
 A set refers to a pattern of thinking which is fairly rigid because it predicts higher success for an outcome.

 The presence of a familiar solution can block the discovery of better solutions.
 This is the Einstellung effect.
 Questioning your expertise can help overcome this.
-Click To Tweet
+Share on X

 Why should you care about the Einstellung effect?

 Because, a number of decisions regarding money are made based on one’s perceived expertise.
 Experts normally charge more money (and vice versa, people who charge more are assumed to be experts).
-Understanding this effect will help you answer the question – Is it alright for you to pay for a creative problem?
-Is an expert a better choice than a novice (or even a baby)?
+Understanding this effect will help you answer the question – Is it alright for you to pay for a creative solution by hiring a top-tier expert?
+Is an expert a better choice than a novice?

 The Water Jar Experiment